gabeidx/zed-d2/readme.md

 An extension that adds D2 support for Zed.

-D2 is a diagram scripting language that turns text to diagrams.
-Larn more about D2 at <https://d2lang.com>
+Learn more about D2 at <https://d2lang.com>

 ## Acknowledgments